English nouns: Adjectives

 In noun phrases such as the boy actor, words like boy do not fall neatly into the categories noun or adjective.
 Boy is more like an adjective than a noun in that it functions as a pre-head modifier of a noun, which is a function prototypically filled by adjective phrases, and in that that it cannot be pluralized in this position (*the boys actor).
 However, boy is more like a noun than an adjective in that it cannot be modified by very (*the very boy actor) as adjectives typically can be and in that it cannot be separated from the head noun by an adjective (*the boy talented actor).
 Further, boy is more like a noun in that it cannot occur alone as a subject-related predicative complement (*the actor is boy).
 The Cambridge Grammar of the English Language classifies words like boy as nouns.
 John Robert Ross similarly classifies it as an "adjectival noun", a noun with some adjectival properties.

 Color terms also exhibit features of both nouns and adjectives.
 Often, the category of these terms can be clearly identified.
-For example, color terms used as subjects (blue represents hope) or complements (my favorite color is pink) appear to be typical nouns while color terms occurring attributively (the blue light) appear to be typical adjectives.
+For example, color terms used as subjects (blue represents hope) or complements (my favorite color is blue) appear to be typical nouns while color terms occurring attributively (the blue light) appear to be typical adjectives.
 Similarly, color terms marked as plural (the blues in his paintings) appear to be nouns while those marked as comparative (bluer) or superlative (bluest) appear to be adjectives.
 However, James D. McCawley notes an example of a color term appearing to have features of both nouns and adjectives: a deep blue necktie.
 Here, the modifier of blue is an adjective (deep) rather than an adverb (deeply), which suggests that the color term is a noun.
 However, its function appears to be the same as the adjective blue in the blue light.
 Bas Aarts notes that this apparent dual categorization can be avoided by treating phrases like deep blue as adjective-adjective compounds.